binerogroup/documentation/storage/object-storage/index.rst

    support if you need more.

 You have the ability to choose from different :doc:`storage policies <storage-policy>` of object storage to setup a storage solution that delivers at the lowest possible cost per GB while still meeting your requirements.
+You cannot change storage policy on an existing bucket/container.

 We also enable :doc:`replication <replication>` if you want to have your data available in more than one availability zone for example as part of a multi data center high availability solution.